 • Maintain confidentiality of reporter identity under Section 8 HinSchG.

-• Deliver mandatory AGG training under Section 12 paragraph 2 AGG.
+• Deliver AGG training under Section 12 paragraph 2 AGG, which discharges the prevention duty in Section 12 paragraph 1.

 • Coordinate disciplinary measures and remediation with HR and legal.